rubyreferences/rubyref/book/builtin/internals.md

 ### ObjectSpace

+*Part of standard library.
+You need to `require 'objspace'` before using.*

 The objspace library extends the ObjectSpace module and adds several methods to get internal statistic information about object/memory management.